blackjetrock/dumper_m3780/README.md

 I then dumped the ROM from a device out of an HP82143 printer.
 The Boris and HP dumps are in this repository.

+At the moment the code always dumps 4K

 Links
 =====